sascholle/sascholle.githib.io/content/post/bike-trip/index.md

 ## Overview

 After completing my thesis in May 2024, a friend and I completed a 2 month bike packing trip through Malawi, Tanzania and into Kenya.
-We wanted to experience travel in the most honest fashion possible.
+We wanted to experience travel in the most honest method possible.
 Just us, the bikes and our legs pedalling us into the unknown.

+I'm working on a more detailed blog post and section altogether, showing a bit more of my personal adventures and events...
+So, coming soon...